New Jersey to Missouri Car Shipping (2026 Cost Guide)

 - Vehicle size and type: The dimensions and weight of your vehicle directly affect shipping costs.
 The larger and heavier your vehicle, the more it will cost to ship your car to Missouri.

-- Distance and route: The journey from New Jersey to Missouri spans approximately 1,044 miles, influencing fuel and labor costs.
-The longer the distance, the bigger the price tag.
+- Distance and route: The trip from New Jersey to Missouri covers roughly 1,044 miles.
+Longer routes raise fuel and labor expenses, which increase the overall cost.

 - Fuel prices: Varying fuel costs across the country can affect shipping rates.
 When transporting your car from New Jersey to Missouri, you may see the effect of these fluctuations.